FREVA-CLINT/freva/docs/source/FrevaCli.rst

 The databrowser expects a list of key=value pairs.
 The order of the pairs doesn’t really matter.
 Most important is that you don’t need to split the search according to the type of data you are searching for.
-You might as well search for files both on observations, reanalysis and model data all at the same time.
-Also important is that all searches are made case *insensitive*.
+You can search for files both on observations, reanalysis, and model data all at the same time.
+Also important is that all searches are case *insensitive*.
 You can also search for attributes themselves instead of file paths.
 For example you can search for the list of variables available that satisfies a certain constraint (e.g. sampled 6hr, from a certain model, etc).